appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

 ---
 description: Learn to connect to Zoho via OAuth 2.0 and create a campaign from your app.
 ---
-# How to Integrate Zoho Into Appsmith With OAuth 2.0
+# How to Create a Zoho Campaign

 This guide describes how to configure an Authenticated API datasource for Zoho with OAuth 2.0 and create a query that creates a campaign from your Appsmith app.

 ## Prerequisites

 1. Create a [Zoho account](https://www.zoho.com/signup.html?all_prod_page=true&ireft=nhome&src=home1-header)
+1. Create a List in Zoho that contains a group of email contacts that you'll send your campaign to.
+To create a List, [follow this guide](https://help.zoho.com/portal/en/kb/campaigns/user-guide/contact-management/list-management/articles/mailing-list-management#Create_list).

 ## Set up the Zoho API Console